nindalf/advent/y2024/src/day20/Readme.md

 Find the best cheats using the updated cheating rules. *How many cheats would save you at least 100 picoseconds?*

-Answer:
+Your puzzle answer was `1027164`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2024) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](20/input).
+If you still want to see it, you can [get your puzzle input](20/input).